prommis/prommis/docs/getting_started.md

 ### Run the notebook

-For those unfamiliar with Jupyter Notebooks, the main thing to do is type "Control-Enter" to run the current cell and advance to the next one.
+For those unfamiliar with Jupyter Notebooks, the main thing to do is press Ctrl + Enter to run the current cell and advance to the next one.
 In this way you can sequentially run each section of the notebook, pausing as needed to read and examine output.
 For more information see the [JupyterLab documentation](https://jupyterlab.readthedocs.io/en/latest/).

 ## Next steps